Feroot/feroot-starter-be/README.md

 - Sample working endpoint reading from the DB
 - Migration with sample data in the DB

 Want to use PostgreSQL, Nest.js or Fastify?
 No problem at all.
-Feel free to change this started the way you like after cloning, or use another started from the internet.
-Remember it supposed to save time for YOU.
+Feel free to change this starter the way you like after cloning it, or use another starter from the internet.
+Remember it is supposed to save time for YOU.

 ## Getting started